Contextual Tuning of Model Predictive Control for Autonomous Racing: Experiments

 \subsection{Dynamics Learning}

+The two questions that we aim to answer in this section are the following: How much does the residual model improve the predictive accuracy?
+And how much data is necessary to learn an accurate model?

-Although the linear model in \cref{eq:residual_model} that is used to learn the residual dynamics has only two parameters per dimension, it is able to approximate the residual dynamics to high accuracy. \cref{fig:learning_error_signal} shows the predicted error (solid line) and the corresponding uncertainty estimates (shaded region) for the lateral velocity (top) and yaw rate (bottom), respectively.
-The training data corresponds to two complete laps around the track (predicted values in green) and the testing data to one lap (predicted values in red).
-Qualitatively, the model is capable of predicting the true error signal (gray) without overfitting.
-For a more quantitative analysis, we compare our model with a \gls{gp} in terms of the RMSE in \cref{tab:prediction_error}.
-Uncertainty estimates for the prediction error correspond to the standard deviation from 50 models trained on independently sampled training (2 laps) and testing data (1 lap).
-We note that learning with either model helps to drastically improve the predictive capabilities over the nominal dynamics model.
-Notably, \gls{blr} with $\bm{\phi}_{\text{Taylor}}$ even outperforms the \gls{gp} for the yaw rate indicating that our model strikes a good balance between complexity and expressiveness.
+\cref{fig:learning_error_signal} shows the predicted error (solid line) and the corresponding uncertainty estimates (shaded region) for the lateral velocity and yaw rate, respectively.
+Here, the training data corresponds to two complete laps and the testing data to one lap.
+The learned model is able to approximate the true error signal with high accuracy, although it only has two parameters per dimension.
+Further, the model does not overfit to the data but is able to generalize well.
+For a more quantitative analysis, we show a comparison of our model with a \gls{gp} in terms of the RMSE in \cref{tab:prediction_error}.
+The uncertainty estimates for the prediction error correspond to the standard deviation from 50 models trained on independently sampled training (2 laps) and testing data (1 lap).
+We note that learning with either model helps to drastically improve the predictive capabilities compared to the nominal dynamics.
+Notably, \gls{blr} with $\feature_{\text{Taylor}}$ even outperforms the \gls{gp} for the yaw rate, which indicates that our model strikes a good balance between complexity and expressiveness.